Persian Princess: Discovery

-The mummy was found on October 19, 2000.
+The mummy was found on 19 October 2000.
 During a murder investigation, Pakistani authorities were alerted to a videotape recorded by Ali Aqbar, in which he claimed to have a mummy for sale.
-When questioned by the police, Aqbar told them where the mummy was located; at the house of tribal leader Wali Mohammed Reeki in Kharan, Baluchistan near the border of Afghanistan.
+When questioned by the police, Aqbar told them where the mummy was located; at the house of tribal leader Wali Mohammed Reeki in Kharan, Baluchistan, near the border of Afghanistan.
 Reeki claimed he had received the mummy from an Iranian named Sharif Shah Bakhi, who had said that he had found it after an earthquake near Quetta.
 The mummy had been put up for sale in the black antiquities market for 600 million rupees, the equivalent of $11 million.
 Reeki and Aqbar were accused of violating the country's Antiquities Act, a charge which carries a maximum sentence of ten years in prison.

 Misidentification

-In a press conference on October 26, Pakistani archaeologist Ahmad Hasan Dani of Islamabad's Quaid-e-Azam University announced that the mummy seemed to be a princess dated circa 600 BC.
+In a press conference on 26 October, Pakistani archaeologist Ahmad Hasan Dani of Islamabad's Quaid-e-Azam University announced that the mummy seemed to be a princess dated circa 600 BC.
 The mummy was wrapped in ancient Egyptian style, and rested in a gilded wooden coffin with cuneiform carvings inside a stone sarcophagus.
 The coffin had been carved with a large faravahar image.
 The mummy was atop a layer of wax and honey, was covered by a stone slab and had a golden crown on its brow.
-An inscription on the golden chest plate claimed that she was the relatively unknown Rhodugune, a daughter of king Xerxes I of Persia and a member of the Achaemenid dynasty.
+An inscription on the golden chest plate claimed that she was the relatively unknown Rhodogune, a daughter of king Xerxes I of Persia and a member of the Achaemenid dynasty.

 Hasan Dani speculated that she might have been an Egyptian princess married to a Persian prince, or a daughter of the Achaemenid king Cyrus the Great.
 However, because mummification had been primarily an Egyptian practice, they had not encountered any mummies in Persia before.

 Ownership

 The governments of Iran and Pakistan soon began to argue about the ownership of the mummy.
 The Iranian Cultural Heritage Organization claimed her as a member of Persian royal family and demanded the mummy's return.
 Pakistan's Archaeological Department HQ said that it belonged to Pakistan because it had been found in Baluchistan.
 The Taliban of Afghanistan also made a claim.
 People in Quetta demanded that the police should return the mummy to them.
+The Awan tribe in Balochistan also claimed ownership by saying that according to the inscription, the mummy might be a member of The House of Hika Munshi - an Awan royal family and demanded that it should be moved to Kallar Kahar Fossil Museum (Kallar Kahar is considered the primary settlement of Awan tribe).

 In November 2000, the mummy was placed in display in the National Museum of Pakistan.